Mrs Jennie Aronsson

 My nursing experience derives from practising in three different countries: Sweden, Canada and the UK.
 Initially my main area of interest was female healthcare; I have worked in two different gynaecology wards, one female health clinic and at a Labour and Delivery unit as an obstetric nurse.
 Upon arrival in the UK I completed a BSc in Specialist Community Public Health Nursing, which led to a post within the school nursing service.
 From there I branched out to work within sexual health, based at the Chlamydia Screening Office.

-Additionally, in the last couple of years I have conducted research about outdoor health promotion and physical activity linked to learning in natural environments, as a measurement to prevent childhood obesity and tackle health inequalities.
+I am currently undertaking doctorate research on nature-based health promotion in public health practice.
+This builds on previous research related to outdoor health promotion and physical activity linked to learning in natural environments, as a measurement to prevent childhood obesity and tackle health inequalities.

 Nursing and Midwifery Council